 We capture all of the water used to rinse out the inside of our bottles, filter it, then reuse it to rinse the outside of our bottles.
 This reduces our water consumption by about 2.7 million gallons annually.

 In the winter months, instead of using energy to run mechanical cooling devices, Summit uses ambient outdoor air to cool the glycol that keeps the fermenting tanks cold, chills process water, chills the yeast tanks, and chills the beer on the way to the filter.
 Besides Winter Ale, this is one of the few benefits to Minnesota winters.
 When summer finally arrives, we essentially recycle the cold from our glycol and turn it into air conditioning for our packaging area.

-We’re also starting a heat recovery project that will divert heat from our Brewhouse to the Ratskeller in winter to reduce natural gas usage by 6,000 therms.
-It will also divert heat outside in summer to help keep the Ratskeller cool while reducing electricity usage by 200,000 KWH annually.
+We also completed a heat recovery project that diverts heat from our Brewhouse to the Ratskeller in winter to reduce natural gas usage by 6,000 therms.
+It also diverts heat outside in summer to help keep the Ratskeller cool while reducing electricity usage by 200,000 KWH annually.